Undergraduate TAS-UPP015-2023

 - Examine research sources and evaluate numerical evidence to inform decision making or practice

-- Module 1: Introduction - The Research Cycle
+- Module 1: Introduction

-- Module 2: Locating reliable information - ‘I Googled it!’
+- Module 2: Locating reliable information

-- Module 5: Averages, distributions & histograms
+- Module 5: Averages, distributions and histograms

 - Module 6: Boxplots - is there a difference?

-- Module 7: Scatter Plots, correlation & predictions
+- Module 7: Scatterplots, correlation and predictions

-- Module 8: Percentages, probability & modelling
+- Module 8: Percentages, probability and modelling

-- Module 11: Communicating Conclusions (Report Writing)
+- Module 11: Communicating conclusions - Report writing

 - Module 12: Working with weighted averages

 - Module 13: Where to next?
-Preparation for further study

 In this subject you will focus on the evaluation of quantitative information, in both everyday and academic situations.
 This subject will introduce you to research methodologies and frameworks to assess the reliability of online data sources.
 You will learn how to analyse and interpret numerical data and critically evaluate standard presentation methods, including column charts, line graphs, histograms, boxplots, scatterplots, and pie charts.
 You will also learn how to make informed decisions based on quantitative evidence and communicate your conclusions in a formal report style.